punxaphil/custom-sonos-card/README.md

     entities:
       - media_player.matrum
       - media_player.hall
+  - name: Kök&Hall
+    media: Legendary # If you want to start playing a specific favorite when grouping
+    entities: # Use below format if you want to set the volume of the speakers when grouping
+      - player: media_player.kok
+        volume: 10
+      - player: media_player.hall
+        volume: 5

 # player specific
 showVolumeUpAndDownButtons: true # default is false, shows buttons for increasing and decreasing volume